 - nambiyai – One who is complete in auspicious qualities.
-In paramapdham (spiritual realm), he has all qualities, but here in samsAram (material realm), they are manifested and visible fully.
+In paramapdham (spiritual realm), he has all qualities, but it is only here, in samsAram (material realm), that they are manifested and visible fully.

-- then kuRungudi ninRa – One who has paramapadham which is highlighted as in mUnrAm thiruvanthAdhi 51 “kalangAp perunakaram” (the land where there is no confusion), gave that up and descended to tbhirukkuRungudi to capture me waiting for an opportune time in this stationary form.
+- then kuRungudi ninRa – One who has paramapadham which is highlighted as in mUnrAm thiruvanthAdhi 51 “kalangAp perunagaram” (the land where there is no confusion), gave that up and descended to thirukkuRungudi to capture me waiting for an opportune time in this stationary form.

 - nambiyaith then kuRungudi ninRa – I can forget him if he is incomplete in qualities or staying in a far-away place [but he is not].